How to Create a Budget Through Budget PercentagesPublished on May 20, 2022 by Daniel Azzoli

 Like we said, what might look like the ideal budget percentages to you may not look exactly the same as they would for someone else, but if you’re a budgeting novice and need a simple framework to work within, the 50-30-20 rule can be a good place to start.

-Within these parameters, 50% of your after-tax income will be allocated to your essential expenses, 30% will go towards your wants, and the remaining 20% will go towards savings and/or debt repayment.
+Within these parameters, 50% of your after-tax income will be allocated to your essential expenses, 30% will go towards your wants, and the remaining 20% will go towards savings.
 Let’s take a look at these categories a little more closely.

 50%: Your Needs